 The WeMos module is a WiFi-enabled microcontroller on the Arduino board WiFi communication is employed to exchange tdata between the loads, the PV-battery, and the grid.
 In this work, we only focus on the implementation of FLC on the embedded system and examine the wireless communication issues of the WiFi module.
 The implementation of sensors and relays of the load controller is outside the scope of our current work.
 The main contribution of our work is the implementation of distributed FLC-based HEMS using a low-cost, wireless, embedded platform.
-Further, automatic tuning of the fuzzy membership function tuning using the Genetic Algorithm (GA) is also developed.
+Further, automatic tuning of the fuzzy methods here the fuzzy methods are bership function tuning using the Genetic Algorithm (GA) is also developed.